uo-aws-lza/docs/docs/getting-started/understanding-basic-iam-policies.md

 ---

-## Step 4: Common Policy Types You May Encounter
+## Common Policy Types You May Encounter

 1. **AdministratorAccess**
    - Grants full access to nearly all AWS services and resources.